Email marketing

 Source: Old Navy

 Old Navy specializes in selling clothing, ranging from jackets to pajamas.
-Their winter email is about a huge sale on outerwear, jeans, and sweaters.
-The heading is really big and stands out against the yellow background.
-As a result, it effectively catches the recipient’s attention.
+Their winter email’s subject is a huge sale on outerwear, jeans, and sweaters.

 Below, you see a picture of two models running through snow.
 The caption reads beat the chill, which is short and to the point.